siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 104 What Is Force.md

 # What Is Force?

-**Claim.** Force is not a primitive agent acting between separate substances.
+Force is not a primitive agent acting between separate substances.
 It is a derived description of reconfiguration and momentum transfer.

 When a bounded region changes its motion, what has changed physically is the